 In recent years, a regular complaint from owners has been about AV being treated as an afterthought.
 I have sat in meetings where the discussion on A/V does not extend beyond the owners desire to watch Sky Sports and films, which in turn explains why so often the A/V specification will amount to little more than x number of sky boxes, a DVD player and a requisite number of screens and one size fits all touch screen remote control.
 I forget the number of times I have seen such a fancy touch screen abandoned by an owner in search of a physical grey remote control, which switches the TV on and allows for a simple flick through the channels!

 The benefits of warranties are clear, providing clarity as to what is being built and arguably lifting the overall quality of yacht building generally

 Should we be asking at the contract stage, in parallel with everything else, what owners want from the A/V system?
-Such that when the owners team is ready to order the boxes, there are a set of minimum A/V performance and installation criteria.
-On the sea trial should the owners team be trialling and verifying access to satellite TV and tracking how long it takes to change channels?
+Such that when the owner's team is ready to order the boxes, there is a set of minimum A/V performance and installation criteria.
+On the sea trial should the owner's team be trialing and verifying access to satellite TV and tracking how long it takes to change channels?
 How long it takes to load movies and music?
 How about accessing iTunes at sea?
 What about streaming using a sling box?
 What about simultaneous movie watching in different locations with different start times?
 How long should a movie take to load?
 Should the system be future-proofed, albeit for two or three years in advance?

 Given the importance we place on multimedia in our existence should we not be advising owners and encouraging builders to spend more time at the contract stage addressing A/V?
 Should the builders be making provision for standards to deal with A/V cabling?